nectima/nectima-style-guide/README.md

 }
 ```

 Try to extend upon existing class name conventions.
 If a class name uses an abbreviation it should be uniform across the project.
-For example **Bootstrap** uses `btn` as an abbreviation for "button."
-If you write a custom class name for a button element it should follow this convention as well.
+For example, **Bootstrap** uses `btn` as an abbreviation for "button."
+If you use **Bootstrap** in a project and write a custom class name for a button element it should follow this convention as well.

-For example, because the button identifier is prefixed by `btn` (as in `btn-primary` or `btn-sm`) you should do this:
+Because special button identifiers are prefixed by `btn` (as in `btn-primary` or `btn-sm`) you should do this:

 ```css
 // GOOD